MicrosoftDocs/visualstudio-docs/mac/signing-in.md

 ## How to sign in to Visual Studio for Mac

 > [!TIP]
 > Make sure that you're connected to the internet before signing in to Visual Studio for Mac.
 Subscriptions can only be activated online.
-If you're not connected, choose "I'll do this later" and log in through the menu when you get connected.
+If you're not connected, select "I'll do this later" and log in through the menu when you get connected.

 To sign in to Visual Studio for Mac on first launch, follow these steps: